 - She escalated it into a small fight

 - She missed the chance of escalating mutual investment

 What could she have done better?
 She could have said “OK, I will bring X, can you make sure you get Y and Z?”
 Easy and efficient way to move the relationship forward with mutual investment and mutual acts of caring.

 Opposites Attract Each Others

 There have been cultural and societal shifts that brought women to behave less feminine these days.
-One is that more women work today, and many lines of work reward testosterone more than femininity (as also explained by Pease & Pease).
+One is that more women work today, and many lines of work reward testosterone more than femininity (Pease & Pease).

 1. My ex girlfriend had the biggest fallout with her best friend when the friend told her she wasn’t “emancipated enough”.
 Apparently, being be too happy about one’s boyfriend is terrible because it signals a girl “needs” a boyfriend;

 2. This year a local girl visiting my room hated the painting on the wall because the woman figure was too sensual.
 Apparently, it’s wrong to look “girly” and women should avoid sensuality